Lyrdinn/lyrdinn/README.md

 <p> I'm an aspiring gameplay programmer that enjoys learning and making creative games.
 I studied for 3 years in Computer Science at the Université Paris-Cité and I'm currently in my 2nd year game programming master's degree at CNAM-ENJMIN. </p>

-- 🎓 &nbsp; I'm currently a master's degree game programming student at CNAM-ENJMIN and I'm trying to specialize in gameplay programming.
 - 🔧 &nbsp; I've made games in multiple engines but my favorite ones are mostly Unreal, Unity and Godot.
 - 🎮 &nbsp; I play a lot of varied genre of games but my favorite ones are : Platformers, rogue-likes, action games and rpgs.
 - 💻 &nbsp; I'm very passionate about procedural generation and AI.